rcppmlpack/rcppmlpack2/README.md

 _external_ (system) libraries for [mlpack](http://www.mlpack.org/) instead of bundling them inside the R package.
 See below for more detailed installation notes.

-Note that the external Boost linkage may create issues with the RStudio IDE which also uses Boost threading (and then some more Boost) itself.
-Loading the package will currently crash RStudio.
-We strongly suspect that this Boost interaction is the cause, and have seen occassional issues with other Boost packages and RStudio.
-Short of changing the build of RStudio no imminent fix is in sight.
+Note that the external Boost linkage created issues with the RStudio IDE which also uses Boost threading (and then some more Boost) itself.
+Loading the package will crash an RStudio binary that is older than the daily build version 1.1.129.
+The good news is than more recent RStudio versions are not affected due to a change in how the IDE is built off Boost.

 ### What is mlpack?